-If you’re researching breast augmentation surgery, one of your biggest questions is probably, “How much does breast augmentation cost?”
+If you’re researching breast augmentation surgery, one of your biggest questions is probably, “What are the costs of breast augmentation?”
 According to data from the American Society of Plastic Surgeons, the average cost of breast augmentation surgery in the U.S. was $3,718 in 2017. * However, many factors make the price of breast augmentation surgery vary widely.

 Overall influences that contribute to the costs of breast augmentation surgery include: